 Scrum was one of the several lightweight processes presented at that gathering in 2001.
 The Scrum Alliance - a non-profit organization promoting Scrum, was also founded in 2009.

-Throughout the years Scrum has evolved, and in fact, has been become simpler, but therefore not more easy to apply and practice.
-In case you're interested, you can look at the Scrum Guide revision history, and see the changes since 2010.
-To me personally, the beauty of Scrum lays in its simpleness, although some people would advocate they still find Scrum too complicated in terms of process.
+Throughout the years Scrum has evolved and has become simpler, but it is not easier to apply and practice.
+If you're interested, you can look at the Scrum Guide revision history and see the changes since 2010.
+The beauty of Scrum lies in its simplicity, although some people would advocate they still find Scrum too complicated in terms of process.

-The PSM™ certification of Scrum.org is different than CSM®️ certification.
+The PSM™ certification of Scrum.org is different from than CSM®️ certification.
 For PSM™ certification, attending a workshop is not mandatory.
-But, it is little harder to clear the PSM™ assessments which at least assures a precise level Scrum understanding.
+But, it is a little harder to clear the PSM™ assessments, which at least assures a precise understanding of Scrum.

 Note: The Scrum.org assessments are based on the Scrum Guide (fabricated by Ken Schwaber and Jeff Sutherland).